 Try a foray into the world of VR and AR.

 The future is here, and it’s broadcasting a skewed reality directly from your iPhone.
 In addition to aforementioned virtual designer-assisted services Modsy and Hutch, there’s also a slew of design apps playing with virtual reality (VR) and augmented reality (AR) to download and test out.
 The best news?
 Most are free.

 Test a paint color before committing with Benjamin Moore’s color matching app, which pulls from a bank of over 3,500 shades to match you with your exact one.
 See exactly what your Williams-Sonoma order looks like from all angles before pressing “purchase” with the brand’s app.
 Or, scale your Ikea products to your space via the retailer’s Ikea Place app.
 Non-committal decorating has never been easier.

 Become an expert art curator without the degree.

 If you hate bare walls, but unfortunately have the artistic prowess of a chicken, help is on the way.
 Try an art rental company to turn your home into a constantly-rotating gallery of sorts.
 We love Meum for its low price—$28 a month includes the art piece, frame, curation service, and shipping—and vast array of options.

-Love the look of gallery walls?
+Love the look of gallery wall ?
 Try Art.com’s app, which walks you through selecting a layout, as well as individual prints.
 The free app will even let you see how your gallery wall looks in your space before you purchase your masterpiece directly through the service.